HappyFrowl/documentation/Linux/Networking.md

     * **`firewalld` components:**
         * **Zones**
             * Collection of network cards that is facing a specific direction and to which rules can be assigned
-                * For example: Public, DMZ, block
+                * For example: Public, DMZ, block, home, etc
+                * More can be created manually with `firewall-cmd --new-zone=`
             * Located `/etc/firewalld/zones/`
             * By default, there always is a `public.xml` zone
         * **Interfaces**